Materials-Consortia/OPTIMADE/optimade.rst

     The values belonging to these keys are dictionaries containing the relevant metadata fields.
     See also `Metadata properties`_

-  - **partial_data_links**: an object used to list links which can be used to fetch data that has been omitted from the :field:`data` part of the response.
+  - **partial_data_links**: a dictionary used to list links which can be used to fetch data that has been omitted from the :field:`data` part of the response.
     The keys are the names of the fields in :field:`attributes` for which partial data links are available.
-    Each value is a list of objects that MUST have the following keys:
+    Each value is a list of dictionaries that MUST have the following keys:

     - **format**: String.
       The name of the format provided via this link.